A BRIEF HISTORY OF SEATTLE, WASHINGTON

 21st Century Seattle

-The Experience Music Project opened in 2000.
-The Koolhaas Library was built in 2004.
+The Experience Music Project Museum was founded in 2000.
+Central Library was built in 2004.
 It was designed by the Dutch architect Rem Koolhaas.
 The Olympic Sculpture Park opened in 2007.

 Today Seattle is a flourishing city.
 Today the population of Seattle is 684,000.